Glasgow

 Patrick Hamilton

-The Hunterian Art Gallery (G12 8QQ), adjacent to the University of Glasgow, has the only known portrait of Patrick Hamilton (1504-1528).
+The Hunterian Art Gallery (G12 8QQ), adjacent to the University of Glasgow, has the only known portrait of Patrick Hamilton (1504-1528), but it is not currently on display and any visitor wishing to see it would probably have to persuade the curators to locate and remove it from storage.

 Hamilton, a cultured man from a noble family, studied at the University of Paris and also spent time in Germany, where he imbibed the doctrines of the Reformation.
 When he returned to take up a position at the University of St Andrews, he was charged with heresy under Archbishop James Beaton.
 After a summary trial, he was burned at the stake in St Andrews, becoming the first Scottish Protestant martyr.
 It was the further persecution of Protestants by Beaton's nephew, Cardinal David Beaton, that caused the Scottish Reformation to break out in earnest a few years later.